Pallion Group: Facilities

 Pallion is the largest precious metal services group in Australasia.
-It has manufacturing facilities located in Sydney NSW Australia, Melbourne Victoria Australia, Hong Kong (SAR), Shenzhen China, Thailand and Western Europe.
+It has manufacturing facilities located in Sydney, Melbourne, Hong Kong, Shenzhen China, Thailand and Western Europe.
 Its production facilities are the most technologically advanced of their type in Australia with the largest fabricated precious metal production capacity in the region, capable of producing in over 70 proprietary precious metal alloys daily.

-Sales and distribution facilities are located throughout Australia, Hong Kong (SAR), mainland China, Thailand and Italy.
+Sales and distribution facilities are located throughout Australia, Hong Kong, mainland China, Thailand and Italy.